 What are the underlying principles of ANTT and how can they be applied to aseptic manufacturing?

-What Can We Learn from Non-Touch Techniques for Aseptic Manufacturing?Aseptic non-touch technique is founded on four bedrock principles, which are supported by research and evidence.
+Aseptic non-touch technique is founded on four bedrock principles, which are supported by research and evidence.
 These four principles are: 1) always wash hands effectively, 2) never contaminate key parts, 3) touch non-key parts with confidence, and 4) take appropriate infective precautions.

 Obviously, all four of these are not going to transfer over perfectly to the world of aseptic manufacturing.
 Aseptic fill/finish is a very different sort of work than directly interacting with a patient, with different challenges and different orders of magnitude.
 ANTT was designed with one-on-one interactions in mind, while aseptic manufacturing involves large batches filled at scale.